herbert-cane/SHARED_124_LAB/README.md

 Brethren Ace D. de la Gente
 Sophe Mae C. Dela Cruz

 ## Language Overview

-[Provide a brief description of your programming language - what it's designed for, its main characteristics]
+Aevum is a high-level, general purpose, object-oriented programming (OOP) language which is used for desktop, mobile, and web applications.
+Aevum, as an object-oriented programming language, is a fast, simpler, and secured programming language which helps beginner programmers to explore OOP and its principles.

 ## Keywords